-- 1) a "draft" for discussion during the STAR panel meeting; - 2) a "revised draft" for presentation to the SSC, the Council, and relevant MT and AP; and - 3) a "final version" to be posted on the Council's web site.
+- a "revised draft" for presentation to the SSC (/subcommittee), the Council, and relevant MT and AP; and - 3) a "final version" to be posted on the Council's web site.

-For update assessments the STAT is responsible for preparing two versions of the stock assessment document:
+For update and data moderate assessment products that are reviewed only by the appropriate SSC subcommittee, the STAT is responsible for preparing two versions of the stock assessment document:

-- 1) a "draft" for discussion during an SSC review; and - 2) a "final version" to be posted on the Council's web site.
+- 1) a "draft" for discussion during an SSC subcommittee review; and - 2) a "final version" to be posted on the Council's web site.

-The draft assessment document for full and update assessments should follow the outline in Appendix B with an optional executive summary (required in the final version) as in the template in Appendix C. Where possible, the executive summary should paraphrase the shared content of body of the report to minimize redundancy.
+The draft assessment document for full and update assessments should follow the outline in Appendix B with an optional executive summary (required in the final version) as in the template in Appendix C. Where possible, the executive summary should paraphrase the shared content of the body of the report to minimize redundancy.
+Draft assessment documents for data-moderate and data-limited assessments should follow the outline in Appendix E.